 In full-term infants, causes of IVH include spontaneous hemorrhage from the choroid plexus, tumors, or arteriovenous malformations (AVMs).
 In premature infants such as the patient described above, the predominant cause of IVH is hemorrhage from the immature germinal matrix.3 The germinal matrix is located in the subependymal region found at the external angle of the lateral ventricles.
 The germinal matrix reaches its maximal size at 23 weeks gestation, halves in sizes by 32 weeks, almost completely involutes by 36 weeks, and disappears by the 39th week.
 Risk of hemorrhage corresponds with birth, while the germinal matrix is still present, with the highest risk in infants born at 23 weeks gestation and the lowest risk after 35 weeks.
 The timing of IVH has a bimodal distribution in which approximately 50% of IVH occurs within 12 hours of birth and 95% by day 4 of life.4,5 Both obstetrical and neonatal causes of ICH in premature infants have been proposed, but IVH in these patients is most likely multifactorial.
 Possible obstetrical factors include vaginal delivery, amnionitis, and maternal preeclampsia.
 Potential neonatal factors include respiratory distress syndrome, hypoxia, hypercarbia, and fluctuations in blood pressure.

-Efforts to prevent IVH when a low-birth-weight premature infant is born have previously centered around medications such as phenobarbital, vitamin K, antenatal steroids, vitamin E, and indomethacin, each ...
+Efforts to prevent IVH when a low-birth-weight premature infant is born have previously centered around medications such as phenobarbital, vitamin K, antenatal steroids, vitamin E, and indomethacin, each of ...